esl-epfl/x-heep/docs/source/Peripherals/DMA.md

-Here, `ptr = copy_buffer` is a `uint32_t` pointer from where the information will be extracted. `inc_du = 1` is telling the DMA that for each word copied, the pointer should be incremented by 1 unit, therefore words will be copied consecutively without gaps.
+Here, `ptr = copy_buffer` is a `uint32_t` pointer from where the information will be extracted. `inc_d1_du = 1` is telling the DMA that for each word copied, the pointer should be incremented by 1 unit, therefore words will be copied consecutively without gaps.